folio-org/mod-graphql/doc/remove-running-modules.md

-# Unstalling a running module
+# Uninstalling a running module

 In order to develop a back-end module in the context of a running FOLIO system -- most likely a `folio-testing-backend` Vagrant box -- it's necessary to remove the version of the same module that's already installed and running in the box.
 Typically, when doing this, we do not know any of the module or deployment IDs, only the module _name_.